-A licensed driver under the age of 18 found by juvenile court to have been driving under the influence of alcohol or a controlled substance will have his or her license suspended for 90 days.
+A licensed driver under the age of 18 found by juvenile court to have been driving under the influence of alcohol or a controlled substance will have his or her license suspended for 90 or 185 days.
+NRS 62E.630; NRS 62E.640

 A driver under the age of 18 who is found by juvenile court to have been driving under the influence, or a driver under the age of 21 who is convicted of a DUI, will be required by the court to undergo evaluation for alcohol or drug abuse.
 Based on the evaluation report, the judge may order alcohol or drug treatment for the offender.
+NRS 62E.620; NRS 484C.350

 Nevada's open container law makes it illegal to have alcoholic beverages which have been opened in the driver or passenger areas when a vehicle is being driven.
+NRS 484B.150

 If you are found guilty of a DUI offense and you had passengers under the age of 15 in the vehicle you were driving, the court will consider that as an aggravating factor in determining your sentence.
+NRS 484C.400

 If you plead guilty or are found guilty of DUI (alcohol or drugs) and a chemical test was conducted, the court will impose an additional \$60 fine to cover the costs of the chemical analysis.
+NRS 484C.510; NRS 488.440